 What we are going through in safeguarding our friends, families, coworkers, customers, and ourselves is truly unprecedented.
 The pandemic has fundamentally changed the way we do business and interact with our neighbors.
-I would assert that this is particularly hard on those of us with a passion for aviation because it has hampered our social activities with our friends within the aviation community.
+I would assert that this is particularly hard on those of us with a passion for aviation because it has restricted how much we can fly and hampered our social activities with our friends within the aviation community.